Double Dare (franchise): 2018 version

+2021–present

 On October 29, 2021, Summers hosted a reunion special streamed by Red Tail Entertainment's Double Dare Live.
-Titled Double Dare Live at 35, the Facebook special featured Harvey, Robin Russo, Jason Harris, and other cast members, crew and contestants from Double Dares runs discussing their experiences with the program.
+Titled Double Dare Live at 35, the Facebook special featured Harvey, Robin Russo, Jason Harris, and other cast members, crew and contestants from Double Dares runs discussing their experiences with the program.The Life and Slimes of Marc Summers premiered off-Broadway on February 22, 2024, featuring a replica of the Double Dare set and audience members competing in stunts from the program.
+Robin Russo's daughter Casey Rae Russo served as the show's stage assistant.

 Reception and achievements

 Ratings and impact

 Within a month of its premiere, Double Dare had more than tripled viewership for Nickelodeon's afternoon schedule becoming the highest-rated original, daily program on cable.
 During Double Dare's first year, the program averaged a 3.0 household Nielsen rating, with over 1 million households tuned in each week.
 On its February 1988 debut in syndication, the program averaged a 5.4 household Nielsen rating and a 15.4 rating among children ages 2 to 11, and was the second-highest rated syndicated program in that demographic.
 By January 1989, Double Dare averaged a 3.1 household Nielsen rating.
 The special Sunday premiere episode of Family Double Dare on Fox on April 3, 1988, scored a 4.0 household Nielsen rating, finishing fifth out of 10 programs broadcast on Fox that week helping to give Fox's Sunday night schedule its highest ratings to that point.

 When Double Dare 2000 premiered in January 2000, episodes in its first two weeks averaged household Nielsen ratings of up to 3.0, being viewed by up to 2.7 million households, and finishing in the top 25 basic cable programs each week.
 Double Dare 2000 often won its time slot in viewership among children ages 2 to 11.

 The June premiere of the 2018 revival was watched by 1.843 million viewers, outperforming all other shows on Nickelodeon for the day, finishing as the highest-rated broadcast for teenagers ages 12 to 17.
 Double Dares premiere was Nickelodeon's most-viewed series launch among adults 18 to 49 in more than five years.
 By the end of its second week, viewership for new episodes hovered around one million overall viewers.